Site icon Our Breathing Planet

 Texas Alligator Lizard Distribution, Habitat, and Ecology

-This member of the United States, appears in the approximate south-central portion of the country.
-Within that area, though, this animal only lives in the central and southern sections.
+This remarkable member of the United States, appears in the approximate south-central portion of the country.
+Within that area, though, this unique animal only lives in the central and southern sections.
 It also lives in small portions of the northern regions of the country of Mexico.

 Species Sharing Its Range